Matrix86/driplane/src_docs/content/_index.md

   title:
     - Driplane
   text:
-    - Create automated tasks and keep an eye on interesting things!
+    - Create automated tasks and keep an eye on what's going on around you!
   titleColor:
   textColor:
   spaceBetweenTitleText: 30